nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   Use case ends.

+**Use case: UC17 - Find student contact by name**

+**MSS**

+1. User requests to find student whose name is John
+2.  tApp displays all names containing 'john'

+    Use case ends.

+**Extensions**

+* 2a.
+The student list is empty.

+    * 2a1. tApp displays an empty list

+      Use case ends.

 ### Non-Functional Requirements
 * Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 * Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.